Rickie Lee Jones: Experimentation and change: 1990–2001

 Following a tour with Lyle Lovett, Jones enlisted David Was to produce her first album of jazz covers.
 Her producer chose an innovative approach and she agreed, thus the Argentinian flavored Pop Pop, set the pace for what would become a habit with Jones - mixing styles of jazz and pop and not staying in one genre for a whole recording: Tin Pan Alley to Jimi Hendrix.
 The album, released in September 1991, was a hit on the Billboard Contemporary Jazz Albums, peaking at No. 8, but became her least commercially successful record yet, reaching No. 121 on the Billboard 200.

 Soon after, The Orb issued "Little Fluffy Clouds", featuring a sampled Jones interview.
 However, Jones' record company objected to the unauthorized use of her voice and pursued the issue in the court system.
 In 1992 she toured extensively with Rob Wasserman, with whom she had collaborated in the mid-1980s.

 Her swan song for Geffen Records was Traffic from Paradise, released in September 1993.
 The album was slightly more successful than its predecessor, reaching No. 111 on the Billboard 200, and was notable for its collaboration with Leo Kottke, its musical diversity, and a cover of David Bowie's "Rebel Rebel", which was originally planned to be the title track for the Oscar-winning film Boys Don't Cry.
 Before his death, Bowie was quoted as saying that this version was his favorite cover of his work.

 Throughout this period, her songs were featured in a number of films and television series, including House M.D., Thirtysomething, Frankie and Johnny, When a Man Loves a Woman, Jerry Maguire, Friends with Money and the French film Subway.
-Jones sang a duet with Lyle Lovett on "North Dakota" for his 1992 album Joshua Judges Ruth and has also sung on albums by Leo Kottke and Arlo Guthrie.
+Jones sang a duet with Lyle Lovett on "North Dakota" for his 1992 album Joshua Judges Ruth and has also sung on albums by John Mellencamp, Leo Kottke and Arlo Guthrie.